-Wear proper attire to get the most enjoyment out of your winter outdoor adventure!
+Wear proper attire to get the most enjoyment out of your next outdoor adventure!

-Winter can seem long and bleak, especially if you live in a cold climate.
-Getting outside in the refreshing cold air – no matter the weather or temperature – is good exercise and a great way to mentally recenter and practice mindfulness in a new setting.
-Your winter outdoor adventure requires the right clothing, sturdy waterproof boots, a daypack filled with essentials, and a positive attitude.
+Getting outside in the refreshing air – no matter the weather or temperature – is good exercise and a great way to mentally recenter and practice mindfulness.
+Your outdoor adventure requires the right clothing, sturdy waterproof boots, a daypack filled with essentials, and a positive attitude.

-Proper clothing is essential for your winter (or any!) outdoor activity.
+Proper clothing is essential for any outdoor activity.

-To ensure you are comfortable on your adventure, you should first understand what fabrics are best for your activity, as well as how to layer your clothes effectively.
+To ensure you are comfortable on your adventure, you should first understand what fabrics are best for your activity and how to layer your clothes effectively.

-Your body heats up during physical activity, and while sweating is good, overheating is not.
-Excessive sweating in a cold climate can lead to hypothermia, which occurs when the body’s temperature cools to 95 degrees Fahrenheit or less.
-While hypothermia is typically associated with very cold climates, it is possible to get hypothermia in temperatures above 40 degrees Fahrenheit if the body remains wet due to rain, excessive sweating, or submersion in cold water.
+Your body heats up during physical activity.
+While sweating is good, overheating is not.
+Excessive sweating, especially in cold climates, can lead to hypothermia.
+Hypothermia occurs when the body’s temperature cools to 95 degrees Fahrenheit or less.
+While hypothermia is typically associated with very cold climates, it is possible to get hypothermia in temperatures above 40 degrees Fahrenheit.
+If your body remains wet due to rain, excessive sweating, or submersion in cold water, you could be at risk.
 To avoid this health emergency, layer your clothing so you can release heat and minimize sweating while on your adventure.

 The base layer of your clothing should be form-fitting and moisture-wicking, which will help trap heat but still release moisture.
 Synthetic fabrics or, better yet, natural merino wool are excellent choices for layering, as they excel at keeping you dry, warm, and comfortable.